-SugarSync is quite similar to Sync.com in that it offers 5GB of free storage during the trial, though isn’t as secure as its competitor since it only encrypts files fater they have been sent to the cloud.
+SugarSync is quite similar to Sync.com in that it offers 5GB of free storage during the trial, though isn’t as secure as its competitor, since it only encrypts files after they’ve been sent to the cloud.

-SugarSync’s main advantage lies in that users can sync any folder on their machine to be shared, which is great for people who want to use the service mainly for storing videos and photos.
+SugarSync’s main advantage lies in the fact that users can sync any folder on their machine to be shared, which is great for people who want to use the service mainly for sharing videos and photos.

-SugarSync also allows you to mark files that you intend to store offline on your mobile devices and you can get your photos and videos uploaded automatically.
+SugarSync can quickly sync photos and videos, and has a great user interface.
+It also allows you to mark files that you intend to store offline on a mobile device and users can have photos and videos uploaded automatically.